basicallydan/interfake/readme.md

 ## Method 3: HTTP

 While the server is running, you can create new endpoints on-the-fly.
-You can make a POST request to `/_request` with a string containing the same JSON structure as above.
-If you were using `curl`, this is an example (smaller, for brevity).
+You can make a POST request to `/_request` with the same JSON structure as what the command-line interface accepts.

 ### Example